FaizanDhankwala/Crea8folio/README.md

 ![image](https://github.com/user-attachments/assets/59ef14d8-977e-441b-bf5b-3b33a7a04aba)

+## Poster
--I also made a poster explaining the functionality of Crea8folio.
+I also made a poster explaining the functionality of Crea8folio.
 You can see it below.
   ![Final Poster (2)](https://github.com/user-attachments/assets/faa19faf-b5d0-4833-b712-6211b5658ffc)